1. Warren Hastings was the first ___________.

 Explanation: Burke led the charges against Hastings in the House of Commons.

-79. Hastings’ impeachment trial began in the British Parliament in:
+79. Hastings’ impeachment trial began in the British Parliament in___________.

 A) 1785